byuitechops/for-the-strength-of-developers/Introduction/coding.md

         1. Convert CSV of cities
             1. Headers: name, population, county, state
             2. To array of state with name and counties which has name and cities that has name and population
-            3. Use [this document](link to Cal's google sheet) to begin the data structure manipulation exercise.
+            3. Use [this document](../resources/instructions.md) to begin the data structure manipulation exercise.
 2. Chrome Dev Tools
     1. Put the word `Debugger;` on a breaking point where you'd like to test your code.
 When chrome opens, your code will stop on that break point.
     2. If you haven't learned `console.log` yet, all it does is print words onto the console you're using.
-Use `console.log` effectively to test your code.
+Use `console.log` to print to your console at different points in your code to help you effectively to test it.
 2. Learnyounode lessons 1-3
     1. The learnyounode exercises will direct you to outdated documentation.
 The new documentation on these functions can be found [here.](https://nodejs.org/api/synopsis.html)
     2. Get started by running the following in cmd